7ombie/jsii/docs/untitled.md

 ### Lambda Expressions

-The grammar for lambda blocks looks like this:
+The grammar for lambda-statements (which are also valid expressions) looks like this:

     lambda <params> <body>

 JSII parameters are expressed exactly as they are in JavaScript (including support for destructuring), just without the parenthesis (meaning that they can be omitted from function definitions entirely when there are no parameters).

-As always, function bodies must be wrapped in braces.
+As always, bodies must be wrapped in braces.
 For example:

     let sum = lambda x, y { return x + y }

+Note: In JSII, we generally use the arrow-operators (covered below) for lambdas/functions/etc that return a single expression, so the header-block statement-grammars require explicit return-statements.

 ### Function Expressions and Generator Expressions